pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 For the production environment, use [zonal persistent disks](https://cloud.google.com/compute/docs/disks#pdspecs).

-If you need to simulate bare-metal performance, some GCP instance types provide additional [local store volumes](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd).
+If you need to simulate bare-metal performance, some Google Cloud instance types provide additional [local store volumes](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/local-ssd).
 You can choose such instances for the TiKV node pool to achieve higher IOPS and lower latency.

 > **Note:**
 >